top of page

 Eligibility for Mentalwell's Titration Service:

-To ensure the continuity and quality of care, our ADHD medication titration service is currently available only to patients who have completed a full ADHD assessment with Mentalwell.
+To ensure the continuity and quality of care, our ADHD medication titration service is currently available only to patients who have completed a full ADHD assessment with Mentalwell and have been approved for medication by their clinician.

 This policy allows our clinicians to have a recent and comprehensive understanding of your individual needs and the specifics of your ADHD presentation.